clear and concise

 1 Submit humbly to Almighty God

-2 Ask God to align us with his will
+2 Ask God to align us to his will

 3 Ask God to supply our daily needs